Category: acne-prone skincare

 Minimal Ingredients

 The fewer ingredients, the lower your risk of irritation.
 Fragrance, essential oils, and unnecessary additives can all trigger breakouts.
-Look for simple, straightforward formulas.
+Look for simple, straightforward formulas when shopping for a sunscreen for acne-prone skin.

 No Added Fragrance

 Fragrance is a common acne trigger.
 Even “natural” fragrance can irritate acne-prone skin.
-Choose fragrance-free options.
+Choose a fragrance-free sunscreen for acne-prone skin.

 #1: La Roche-Posay Anthelios Matte Fluid SPF 60